Daffodil Days – The Diary of a Lady

 Next was a house in Comber:

 Comber - pronounced CUMBER - really isn’t a bad little place; inland from here, but close to Strangford Lough; less hideous than most Irish towns, for it’s very old, and has a big square with some fine old Queen Anne houses which lend quite a dignity to the place.
 The population too, is practically all loyal, which is a great matter.
-And its only 15 minutes by train from
+And its only 15 minutes by train from Belfast.
+There are some nice people there too.

 But one week later: